Michelle Thompson-Fawcett

 Michelle Thompson-Fawcett is a New Zealand Māori academic of Ngati Whatua descent and is a full professor at the University of Otago.
 She is a Fellow of the Royal Society Te Apārangi.

 Academic career

 After a 1998 PhD titled 'Envisioning urban villages : a critique of a movement and two urban transformations' at the University of Oxford, Thompson-Fawcett moved to the University of Otago, rising to full professor in 2017 and in 2022 was appointed distinguished professor at that university.
 Notable doctoral students of Thompson-Fawcett include Gail Tipa.

 In March 2021, Thompson-Fawcett was made a Fellow of the Royal Society Te Apārangi, recognising her as a "world-leading expert in advancing contemporary mātauranga Māori and fostering Indigenous approaches to culturally sustainable environmental futures".

+Thompson-Fawcett's book, Tāone Tupu Ora: Indigenous knowledge and sustainable urban design, published in 2010, was selected as one of the 180 most significant works of Māori-authored non-fiction.